 - Cup/Mug: This little mug is super handy around camp.
 It is insulated to keep your coffee warm or your cocktail cold.

 - Thermos: A reusable coffee thermos a great way to keep your coffee warm for an extended period of time.
 If I need my coffee to go, this is my preferred method.

 - Cutting knife: This is a nice camp-inspired cutting knife.
 Good for just about anything.

 - Cutting board: Just bring one from home.

 - Cooking utensils: This set is nice for camping, and the foldable handles means they don’t take up as much space.
 Alternatively, just bring some from home.

 - Coffee kit: This Stanley pour-over makes camp coffee easy.
 Just sit it on top of a mug or thermos and voila!

 - Camp Kitchen Sink: More established campgrounds (like some found in national parks) may have communal sinks, but many don’t.
 This is a nice, portable sink to help wash your dishes at camp.

 - Dish Soap and Sponge: Bring some dish soap from home in a small travel container such as this.
-Try to use earth-friendly detergent.
+Try to use earth-friendly and biodegradable soap.
 Any sponge will do.